 Total Time: 50 minutes, plus cooling

-*You may double this recipe and bake in a 9x13 pan.
-I am unsure of the baking time.
+Larger batch: You can double this recipe and bake in a 9x13 pan; the bake time is about 35 minutes.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 For a Christmas treat, add 4 drops of green food coloring to make festive green frosting.
 You can color the frosting any color you want!